I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

 This lens is built exceptionally well; it’s weather-sealed, and considering its build quality and size, it’s a little bit lighter than you’d expect, coming in only at 680 grams, like other Sony lenses.

-It features a custom button on the side which is always nice to have.
+It features a custom button on the side which is always lovely.

 It also has an AF MF switch so that you can switch it on the lens itself, and you don’t have to dig through the menus.

-This lens does not zoom internally; it protrudes and zooms out to 16 millimeters, unfortunately.
+Unfortunately, this lens does not zoom internally; it protrudes and zooms out to 16 millimeters.

 As a prime guy, I always assume that it means it’s going further when you zoom, so I assumed we’d be going from 16 to 35.

-However, when you zoom out on this lens, it’s going from 35 and then protrudes to 16 millimeters, which is a little bit weird.
+However, zooming out on this lens goes from 35 and then protruding to 16 millimeters, which is a little bit weird.